A developer asked Claude Code to build a feature last week. It came out clean — good logic, edge cases handled, done.

 Model grader is the most absurd-and-also-effective design in all of EDD.

-You use AI to generate an output.
-Then you use a different AI to score it.
-The first AI is being evaluated by the second AI.
+Use AI to generate output.
+Use a different AI to score it.
 This sounds like using a dream to interpret a dream.

 It works for the same reason code review works: generating and evaluating are different skills, and evaluation is usually more reliable than generation.
-Your colleague might not be able to write your code — but they can instantly spot the missing edge case.
+A colleague might not be able to write your code — but they can instantly spot the missing edge case.
+Replace “colleague” with a second model.
+Same logic.

 You do still need to occasionally ask: “what’s the pass@k of the model I’m using as my grader?”
 There is no bottom to this rabbit hole. (╯°□°)╯